betterscientificsoftware/bssw.io/Articles/Blog/MachineLearningDisabilities3.md

 Initially, the live demo started smoothly.
 A number of vehicles identified and avoided various of the hazards and obstacles attendees began throwing at them and onlookers and online viewers were quite impressed.
-However, not long into the event some of vehicles started behaving strangely.
+However, not long into the event some of the vehicles started behaving strangely.
 The live feed was immediately cut and, according to eyewitnesses things started to unravel from there rather quickly.
 There were no injuries or serious damages except perhaps to EM's (and the Voltra's) reputation.

-From above view from the drones, there was very definitely some kind of coordination among the vehicles going on but not what EM and attendees were expecting.
+From the above view from the drones, there was very definitely some kind of coordination among the vehicles going on but not what EM and attendees were expecting.
-Instead of going about their pre-arranged routes, all the vehicles started grouping together, parade style, wiggling back and fourth in their lanes, opening and closing doors, and all eventually coming to a complete standstill in front of the main attendee's stand and then engaging in all manner of odd-ball behavior, horns, lights, wiper blades before going completely.
+Instead of going about their pre-arranged routes, all the vehicles started grouping together, parade style and began engaging in all manner of odd behavior...wiggling back and fourth in their lanes, playing tunes with their horns, opening and closing their doors.
+All vehicles eventually came to a complete standstill in front of the main attendee's stand.
 No lights, no sound, no motion.

-There were some rumors from people who attended the event that everything seemed to start going wrong coincided with the appearance of an extremely unusual vehicle (a party crasher at the event), the [Wienermobile](https://en.wikipedia.org/wiki/Wienermobile), who EM even noticed at the time saying "whats that guy doing here?".
+There were some rumors from people who attended the event that everything seemed to start going wrong coincided with the appearance of an extremely unusual vehicle (a party crasher at the event), the [Wienermobile](https://en.wikipedia.org/wiki/Wienermobile).
+EM even noticed at the time saying "whats that guy doing here?".
 It appeared along a side road of the main thoroughfare making one entire loop of the proving grounds before disappearing through an abandoned side exit.
-During his 7 minute loop of the proving grounds, as various vehicles passed, they began doing odd things...wiggles, horns, lights, wipers, etc.
+During its 7 minute loop of the proving grounds, as various vehicles passed in either direction, they began doing odd things...wiggles, horns, lights, wipers, etc. and then joining up into what could only be described as a parade.

 ![Wienermobile attack](../../images/wienermobile1.jpg)